purepear/color-shades/README.md

 npm run build
 ```

-Build script produces `./dist/200.hmtl` which is about ~87kb with inlined JS and CSS.
+Build script produces `./dist/200.hmtl` which is about ~85kb(30kb gzipped) with inlined JS and CSS.
 It works offline too.
 Meaning you can download `dist/200.hmtl` and open it in browser.

 [surge.sh](https://surge.sh/help/adding-a-200-page-for-client-side-routing) needs `200.html` so it can work with pushState.
 Hence the filename.